Pennif/Cybersecurity-Portfolio/README.md

-# This is a collection of tools written by me for various purposes.
+# This is a collection of scripts and other documents
+This is evidence that I know how to code and how to comment on said code